robhowell/simple-commit-emoji/README.md

 | :wrench:           | Config, tools, environment    | `##config`                          | `:wrench:`           |

 ### Background
 I love the idea of using emoji in commit messages, but I haven't found a set out there so far that feels quite right to me.
-The list below is a minimal set of emoji that can easily be used to improve the readability of your commit messages.
+The list above is a minimal set of emoji that can easily be used to improve the readability of your commit messages.

 ### Setup
 Add each of the emojis as a text expansion shortcut: on Mac OS X you can use the built-in Mac text expansion functionality (within System Preferences -> Keyboard -> Text), on other platforms you can use a tool such as TextExpander.